DataDog/kafka-kit/README.md

   Shrinking topic by 1 broker(s)

 WARN:
-  Partition 0: No additional brokers that meet constraints Partition 1: No additional brokers that meet constraints Partition 2: No additional brokers that meet constraints Partition 3: No additional brokers that meet constraints Partition 4: No additional brokers that meet constraints Partition 5: No additional brokers that meet constraints Partition 6: No additional brokers that meet constraints Partition 7: No additional brokers that meet constraints
+  myTopic p0: No additional brokers that meet constraints myTopic p1: No additional brokers that meet constraints myTopic p2: No additional brokers that meet constraints myTopic p3: No additional brokers that meet constraints myTopic p4: No additional brokers that meet constraints myTopic p5: No additional brokers that meet constraints myTopic p6: No additional brokers that meet constraints myTopic p7: No additional brokers that meet constraints

 Partition map changes:
   myTopic p0: [0 1] -> [0] replaced broker